Supreme Court Hands Trump A 'Monumental Victory' As It Limits Judges' Power To Block President's Birthright Citizenship Order

 The Supreme Court has altered how birthright citizenship policies can be challenged in court.
 The ruling, authored by conservative Justice Amy Coney Barrett, limits the judiciary’s power to issue nationwide injunctions against presidential directives.

 What Happened: The Supreme Court’s 6-3 decision, announced on Friday, impacts the enforcement of birthright citizenship policies.
-The ruling restricts judges’ ability to block President Donald Trump’s policies across the nation, although it does not immediately enforce his directive on birthright citizenship, according to a Reuters report.
+The ruling restricts judges’ ability to block Donald Trump’s policies across the nation, although it does not immediately enforce Trump’s directive on birthright citizenship, according to a Reuters report.

 Trump welcomed the ruling, asserting it enables his administration to advance policies like the birthright citizenship executive order, which he claims were unjustly obstructed.
 The decision requires lower courts to reevaluate the extent of their injunctions.